ianmcnicholas/CV/README.md

 I am a **Junior Software Developer / Programmer** with a background in *Civil Engineering*, *Construction* and *Technical Sales*.
 I am looking for a role where I can consolidate and extend my programming knowledge, and work in a team to produce high-quality technical products.
 I consider myself to be open about areas of strength and those requiring improvement, and have experience of working in proactive and pragmatic teams.

 I graduated with a *1st Class Masters Degree in Civil Engineering* and started my professional career as an engineer on a construction project in London.
 Since then I have worked on several engineering projects, spent time exploring mountainous regions overseas in Canada, and have worked in sales providing highly technical equipment to customers in Australia.
+More recently I have completed the 16 week coding bootcamp with Makers Academy.

 ## Projects